88plug/manjaro-headless/README.md

 Use manjaro linux as a headless server

 # Step 1
-Install manjaro mininmal with xfce
+Upload the manjaro mininmal with xfce iso to Vultr or your hosting provider/server and install with default options

 # Step 2
 Enable ssh